biolink/biolink-model/docs/regulates.md

 # Relation: regulates

 A more specific form of affects, that implies the effect results from a biologically evolved control mechanism.
 Gene-affects-gene relationships will (almost) always involve regulation.
-Chemical-affects-gene relationships  may in some cases be considered regulation (if the chemical is some endogenously produced signaling molecule  created to execute a certain function/activity), but exogenous/environmental chemical-affects-gene relationships  are usually not cases of regulation.
+Exogenous/environmental chemical-affects-gene relationships  are not cases of regulation in this definition.
+Instead these would be captured using the 'affects' predicate, or possibly one of the 'interacts with' predicates depending on the nature of the interaction.

 URI: [biolink:regulates](https://w3id.org/biolink/vocab/regulates)